rbosh/ml-adp/doc/guide.rst

         def forward(self, state, random_effect):
             return self.ffn(torch.cat([state, random_effect], dim=1))

-where for this exposition we stick to plain feed-forward neural networks as provided conveniently by :py:mod:`ml_adp.nn.FFN`and expose them to the notebook in terms of the size of its single hidden layer.
+where for this exposition we stick to plain feed-forward neural networks as provided conveniently by :py:mod:`ml_adp.nn.FFN`and expose them in terms of the size of their single hidden layer.

 ..
 It is an intuitive result that if the cost functions do not depend on the random effects, then an optimal control does, effectively, also not depend on the random effects: $A_t(s_t, \xi_t) = A_t(s_t)$.